-James had learnt as he set out from Port Melbourne he would be following a series of well-known tracks made by the ‘new chum’ miners as they walked to Ballarat and Bendigo and it would be hard work moving along the series of tracks leading to the goldfields.
+James had learnt as he set out from Port Melbourne he would be following a series of well-known tracks made by the ‘new chum’ miners as they walked known as the Wallaby hat lead to the goldfields tracks to Ballarat and Bendigo.
 While James had a cart and horse to carry his box of tools and his family, even so, it was tough going.
 ‘You’re on the Wallaby now’ was the usual response to any comment made about the rigours of the track.

 But at this hour there were no creaking carts, no bullocky calling his term to order, no chatter, no talk.
 The track had laid most to slumber except for the odd few who were now awaiting the predictable cacophony of sounds that would herald another busy day on the Track.

 The twigs spluttered and caught alight.
 The damp smell of eucalyptus mingled with the lazy smoke as it arose from the embers.
-Positioning the billy so as to allow the small flames to do their best James waited, waited for the noisy cackling of kookaburras which would give warning that there was work yet to done and miles to cover before he reached his destination, Ballarat.
+Positioning the billy so as to allow the small flames to do their best James waited, waited for the predictable noisy cackling of kookaburras, a needless reminder that there was work yet to done and miles to cover before he reached his destination, Ballarat.

 After his experience in New Zealand James was optimistic but cautious.
-James had met Robert Muir when he engaged his skills as a wright building roads and bridges on the southern island.
-But after two years his father in law had been declared fraudulent insolvent perhaps because the colonial office was more than fitful in paying their government contracts.
-Or perhaps the contract work had ended due to the felonious intent of those whom he had trusted.
+Yes, William had motivated James and two years after meeting Robert Muir and marrying his daughter, his father in law had been declared fraudulent insolvent he realised that the colonial office was more than fitful in paying their government contractors.
+Or perhaps the contract work had ended due to the felonious intent of those whom his father in law had trusted.
 Whatever the reasons James had left Waikouaiti and the aftermath of uncompleted roads and bridges, of burning farmhouses and police warrants.
-Yet, despite these unfortunate events James did learn about building and he did get to marry Robert’s daughter, Elizabeth.
-He realised now that he was reluctant in considering any future government contract work.
-The presence of gold indicated the prosperity of what lay ahead and meant that he could forgo chancy contracts, bills and lading, or promissory notes.
+Yet, despite these unfortunate events James was reluctant in considering any future government contract work.
+But the passing of the guarded wagon told of the presence of gold and indicated the prosperity of what might lie ahead.
+This time, James promised himself, he could forgo chancy contracts, bills of lading, or promissory notes.

-It had been in 1844, James Ford’s tenth birthday, always a big occasion for the growing youth of Millport, that he learnt of his father, Samuel Ford.
-Tenth birthday or no, while others, including his mother, fussed over him, James had other thoughts preoccupied his mind.
+It had been in 1844, James Ford’s tenth birthday, always a big occasion for the growing youth of Cumbrae, when he learnt something of his father, Samuel Ford.
+Tenth birthday or no, while others, even his mother, fussed over him, James had other thoughts preoccupying his mind.
 He had reached double figures and it was time to confront the missing pages in his past.

 The man who would have known would have been his Grandfather, Robert Wright, his mother’s father, one-time coxswain of the Royal George revenue cutter.
 Robert, more frequently known as Old Bob, had the youth of Millport hang on every word of his endless stories of the sea, of smugglers and the activities of the Royal George revenue cutter.
 The old man had overhanging bushy eyebrows from under which peered two arresting eyes that fixed and captured his listeners as he yarned away many an hour.
 But it was not the yarns, exciting as they were, that was of concern for James at the age of ten.
 What he wanted to know was the story of his father, Samuel Ford, the real story.
 And on this tenth birthday, James felt it time to fill in the gaps that his father had left behind.